 - Hwy 175 onto Chincoteague Island, then turn south.
 After several blocks turn left onto Bunting Rd, then turn right onto Ridge Rd.
 Drive a half-mile.
-You'll see the Viking on his back, on the east side of Ridge Rd, just north of Pony Swim Lane.
+The Viking lies on his back, on the east side of Ridge Rd, just south of Pony Swim Lane and the colorfully painted house.

 Visitor Tips and News About Big Viking